 Personnel Committee: Committee Chair S. Etsler highlighted anticipated efforts this month to finalize the board’s evaluation process and goals for the second half of the 2019-20 school year for the Director of Academic Improvement and the School Director.

-Executive Committee Report: S. Varhus moved and L. Lewis seconded Resolution #346 to approve the exploratory efforts toward a Charter Maintenance Organization (specifically Democracy Prep.), which was approved unanimously.
-Four trustees have volunteered tDemocracy Prep. school in New York City the next month.
+Executive Committee Report: S. Varhus moved and L. Lewis seconded Resolution #346 to approve the exploratory efforts toward potential utilization of a Charter Maintenance Organization (specifically Democracy Prep.), which was approved unanimously.
+Four trustees have volunteered to visit a Democracy Prep. school in New York City in the next month to begin the process.

 Director of Academic Improvement Report: The majority of the meeting was dedicated to the review of the academic progress of grades 3 though 6.
 A review of the completed Learning Collective data tools was provided with explanations of the data and data collection process, programmatic changes informed by the data, anticipated next steps and learning goals for the next month.
 The School Director also provided a brief overview of the second quarter academic progress for Kindergarten through 2nd grade.